Wednesday, August 24, 2011

 Skepticism of DIY culture.
 By itself, the DIY ethic is to be admired and encouraged.
 Today's music culture that celebrates and rewards this ethic, however, suffers from two fatal flaws.
 First, it actively favours visibility, meaning that those who do things themselves just to get it done will always be at a disadvantage to those who do it to get full credit.
 And second, it necessarily focuses on matters like self-promotion which have least to do with the actual music, since the whole DIY angle would be superfluous otherwise.
 But these priorities aren't shared by anyone on the outside, meaning that a DIY-focused music culture is explicitly designed to leave you with nothing once it's all over.
 Which relates to…

 Meta-awareness of youth movements.
 The history of rock music's past steadily accumulates, while resources for learning about this history grow further accessible to everyone.
-So tomorrow's youth movements cannot help but begin in full awareness of the clockwork nature of these things, along with how they invariably peter out.
+So tomorrow's youth movements can't help but begin in full awareness of the clockwork nature of these things, along with how they invariably peter out.
 Why go through all that trouble just to feel cheated at the very end?
 On the other hand, joining a movement that's explicitly designed to improve you as a person ensures you'll be left with something once it's all over.
 In fact, such a mindset may very well be the culminating stage in the evolution of youthful cynicism.

 I believe every project I've undertaken thus far has followed this principle.
 I started the comic book project to develop my graphic storytelling skills, for example, and I wrote Bobtail Method to help others write better melodies.
 But of course there are countless possibilities I'm not seeing and haven't considered, and that's for all of us to continue exploring.
 The thing that escapes me most right now, though, is what to call this movement.
 I just have no idea.
 If you have a suggestion, let me know!